 LAST DANCE LAUNCH: CLUB CULTURE AND THE NEXT GENERATION OF MUSIC-MAKERS

-Last month, Associate Artistic Director Elijah launched Last Dance, a vital investigation into the decline of UK club culture consisting of a series of club nights, talks, performances, exhibitions and online publications.
+In July, Associate Artistic Director Elijah launched Last Dance, a vital investigation into the decline of UK club culture consisting of a series of club nights, talks, performances, exhibitions and online publications.

 Delivered in partnership with youth music organisation AudioActive and multi-platform community broadcaster Platform B, Garage and Grime producer Flava D kicked off the launch with a music production workshop.
 Flava D talked through her creative process with a demonstration of Ableton music software.
 The session was attended by an enthusiastic and knowledgeable audience of young DJs, producers and musicians, some travelling from as far as Huddersfield and Birmingham.